learn-co/learn-ide-3/README.md

-# Learn IDE
+# Learn IDE 3

-[Learn IDE](https://learn.co/ide) is a fully featured text editor for [Learn](https://learn.co).
+[Learn IDE 3](https://learn.co/ide) is a fully featured text editor for [Learn](https://learn.co).
 It provides a remote development environment to allow users to get started coding using real tools without the pain of setting one up locally.
 It is built on top of Github's open source [Atom editor](https://atom.io/).

 ## Project Structure